-Over the past nine years, Kessler Foundation has invested approximately $30 million on innovative strategies that expand employment for people with disabilities in New Jersey and nationally.
+Over the past ten years, Kessler Foundation has invested approximately $32 million on innovative strategies that expand employment for people with disabilities in New Jersey and nationally.

-Beginning in January 2015, the Foundation embarks on a new 5-year strategic plan, strengthening its commitment to create and increase job opportunities for people with disabilities striving towards employment.
+In January 2015, the Foundation embarked on a new 5-year strategic plan, strengthening its commitment to create and increase job opportunities for people with disabilities striving towards employment.
 Using a holistic, social model approach, employment becomes a key factor to economic opportunity, healthy living and community integration.

 Economic Disparity Nearly 1 in 4 Americans with disabilities lives in poverty.
 This financial disparity limits choices on where one lives, impacts mental and physical health and diminishes quality of life.
 The income gap between working age (18-64) people without disabilities and with disabilities is 16.3% (CPS 2014), which means more people with disabilities living in or near poverty than any other Americans.